Portland History & Hauntings

 For more McMenamins (all locations) spooktacular events, tours, and great fun, visit the event page!

-Lone Fir Cemetery: One of Portland’s most famous haunted places.
+Lone Fir Cemetery: One of Portland’s most famous haunted places

-We would be remiss not to include the Lone Fir on our Halloween list!
+Image: Friends of Lone Fir CemeteryWe would be remiss not to include the Lone Fir on our Halloween list!

-Unsurprisingly, one of the city's largest graveyards and certainly one of the oldest, the Lone Fir Cemetery is well known for having myriad spooks creeping between the tombstones.
-More than 25,000 bodies have been interred since the first burial in 1846 (nine years before it was even officially a cemetery).
-Friends of Lone Fir Cemetery offers "haunted" tours that provide an insight into the cemetery's residents who lived on the seedier side of Portland's history: Shanghai captains, asylum patients, and "fancy ladies" all eternally sleep in the Lone Fir.
+During October, the Friends of Lone Fir Cemetery offers "haunted" tours provide an insight into the cemetery's residents who lived on the seedier side of Portland's history: Shanghai captains, asylum patients, and "fancy ladies" all eternally sleep in the Lone Fir.

 Our favorite haunted tour guides, cloaked in shadows, glide through the winding streets, whispering tales of the restless spirits that haunt our newly risen neighborhoods.
 They lead the way through the eerie fog of history, where the past never truly sleeps... and neither do the ghosts.